maliahavlicek/what2do2day/README.md

                 ```$ python -c 'import os; print(os.urandom(24))'```
 > - EMAIL - a [gmail accoount](https://accounts.google.com/signup) once you have an account and are signed in you need to make sure it has less secure app access turned on use [this link](https://myaccount.google.com/lesssecureapps?pli=1)
 > - EMAIL_PASS - the password to the email account
+> - DEBUG -Boolean, Typically True for development and False for deployed version

 3. start your server by typing
 ```$ python run.py```